-5 CONCLUSION
+5. CONCLUSION

-5.1.
 Although the inclusion of explicit provisions on climate change in RTAs is not new, the level of detail of these provisions has expanded since 2012 and is likely to continue to do so, if the latest RTAs are any indication.
-In comparison with other types of environmental provisions, explicit provisions on climate change remain, however, less detailed.
-Most provisions on climate change provisions are worded in best endeavour language.
+In comparison with other types of environmental provisions, however, explicit provisions on climate change remain less detailed.
+Most provisions on climate change provisions are worded in best-endeavour language.
 Cooperation on climate change remains the most common type of climate change provisions in RTAs.
-Other more comprehensive types of climate change provisions, found in a few RTAs, establish to commitments to develop and adopt climate change policies.
-These explicit provisions on climate change are complemented by other environmental provisions even though they do not refer explicitly to climate change.
+Other more comprehensive types of climate change provisions, found in a few RTAs, establish commitments to develop and adopt climate change policies.
+These explicit provisions on climate change are complemented by other environmental provisions, even though these do not refer explicitly to climate change.